 We operate through our wholly owned subsidiary Pointer do Brasil Comercial Ltda. ("Pointer Brazil") in Brazil, which has periodically experienced extremely high rates of inflation.
+In 2021, Brazil reached the double-digit inflation rate.
 Inflation, along with governmental measures to fight inflation and public speculation about possible future measures, has had significant negative effects on the Brazilian economy.
 In addition, future governmental actions, including actions to adjust the value of the Brazilian real, may trigger increases in inflation.
 There can be no assurance that inflation will not affect our business in Brazil in the future.
 In addition, any Brazilian government's actions to maintain economic stability, as well as public speculation about possible future actions, may contribute significantly to economic uncertainty in Brazil.
 It is also difficult to assess the impact that turmoil in the credit markets will have on the Brazilian economy and on our future operations and financial results or our operations in Brazil.